-Bushra said: “We wanted to hold the event to help raise awareness and educate the Muslim community of Edinburgh about kidney disease and the importance of becoming an organ donor, due to the shortage but much larger need for organs from within black, Asian and minority ethnic communities.
+Bushra said: “We wanted to hold the event to help raise awareness and educate the Muslim community of Edinburgh about kidney disease and the importance of becoming an organ donor, due to the shortage but much larger need for organs from within minority ethnic groups.

 “These communities are at higher risk of developing organ failure but are also less likely to be an organ donor because of religious beliefs, cultural differences and so on.”